 multi-engine aircraft between 1933 and 1939.

-officially joined the Luftwaffe in 1939 and became an instructor pilot.
+officially trained pilots for the Luftwaffe starting in 1939.
 He first

 taught multi-engine aircraft and later fighter aircraft.
 Franz was a very effective